 3.3 In calculating the date of a company’s non-compliance with a Statutory Demand, a creditor should take care to determine when the Statutory Demand was effectively and properly served on the company.
-There is an extensive body of law regarding issues of timing and sufficiency of service on companies which will not be dealt with in this Information Sheet.
-A creditor’s attention is drawn to s109X of the Corporations Act, s29 of the Acts Interpretation Act 1901(Cth) and s160 of the Evidence Act 1995(Cth), which (subject to contrary evidence) provide for a presumed date of service where service is effected by prepaid post addressed to the company’s registered office.
+Where a Statutory Demand was delivered to the registered office, the statutory period would generally start to run from the date it was delivered.
+Where the Statutory Demand was served by post, time would generally start to run seven working days after the document was posted.
+There is, however, an extensive body of case law regarding issues of timing and sufficiency of service on companies which will not be dealt with in this Information Sheet (For a general outline on service issues, see discussion in paragraph 2.3 above).

 3.4 Once winding up proceedings have been commenced, they must be determined within 6 months unless the Court makes an order extending this time period (s459R).